haml/haml/REFERENCE.md

     <a data-author-id='123' data-category='7' href='/posts'>Posts By Author</a>

-Notice that the underscore in `author_id` was replaced by a hyphen.
+Notice that the underscore in `author_id` was replaced with a hyphen.
 If you wish to suppress this behavior, you can set Haml's {Haml::Options#hyphenate_data_attrs `:hyphenate_data_attrs` option} to `false`, and the output will be rendered as: